Surfing-Chef/Bourbon-WP/README.md

 ####BOURBON CHEF TO DO's
 - Ensure laptop project WordPress install and DB are caught up to desktop project install and DB.
 - How to add custom scripts to WordPress footer.
 - Implement Custom parts in Landing Page to edit from WordPress
+- Ensure posts look is congruent with theme before going live.

 - [PROJECT 1](https://www.smashingmagazine.com/2015/04/building-custom-wordpress-archive-page/): New Archive Page
 - Culinaria feeds Food52, Epicurious, and Lucky Peach are not very dynamic.
 Change apifier setups.